The Best Kerala Itinerary for 7 Days or More

 The last day of a vacation always makes your heart heavy.
 But don't worry, we still have a lot to do today before we depart from Trivandrum in the evening.

-Trivandrum, officially called Thiruvananthapuram (a tongue-twister for foreigners) is the capital of Kerala.
 It is located only 19 km away from Kovalam and you can reach easily within 30 minutes through the smooth coastal road.
+But before that we will take a detour to Poovar, a floating town in the Poovar lake near Kovalam.

 A guide to Kerala Trip Planning